-Inform Information about the expertise and training of staff in relation to children with SEN 5.
-What training is provided for staff supporting children with SEN?
-Inform ation about how equipment a nd facilities to support children with SEN are secured.
+Inform mation about the expertise and training of staff in relation to children with SEN 5.
+What training is provided for staff supporting children with SEN? , , Inforr nation about how equipment a nd facilities to support children with SEN are secured.
 6. How accessible is the school environment?
 The school is wheelchair accessible on the ground floor (KS1) however, there is no wheelchair access to the two classrooms on the first floor (KS2).
 Great emphasis is placed on welcoming all visitors to the school and the school strives to make any necessary adjustments to make access easier for anyone with visual impairment or mobility difficulties.
-Each child is taken on a case-by-case basis if mobility difficulties are the primary need when entering KS2.
-Resources for children with SEN needs are regularly discussed by all stakeholders, at least twice termly.
-Resources include anything from coloured literacy books and eye-level rulers to ELSA intervention and 1:1 assistance.
-Formally, this takes place on entry to school, IEP review meetings, Pupil Progress meetings and Parents Evenings.
-All school stakeholders discuss how each SEN child can be supported in order for them to achieve; this takes place predominantly but not exclusively through IEP review meetings and PP meetings.
-LSAs are deployed based on the level of need of a child or cohort.
-External agencies such as Educational Psychology and NHS Speech & Language can be contacted at any time with the collective agreement of all stakeholders after initial intervention has been tried under the direction of the Inclusion Leader.
-The arı rangements for consulting pare ents of children with SEN and involving them in the education of their child.
+Each child is taken or a case-by-case basis if mobility difficulties are the primary need when entering KS2.
+How are the school's resources allocated and matched to children's SEN needs? twice termly.
+Resources include anything from coloured literacy books and eye-level rulers

+The ar The arrangements for consulting parents of children with SEN and involving them in the education of their child.
 7. How are parents currently involved in school?
 For some children with SEN a communication book is in place.
 This allows details of the day, which may need to be reinforced or followed-up at home, to be completed and vice versa.
 Parents of children with SEN have the email address of the Inclusion Leader so contact and communication is easy.
 Emails might be sent by either party to clarify and suggest ideas for home support for example or to communicate feedback from medical appointments.
 Parents of all children with SEN are warmly welcome to be as proactive as possible in their child's education and development.
 This is achieved by an open-door policy between all stakeholders.
 Children with IEPs often have targets which are consolidated at home e.g. visual timetables for getting dressed and into school on time.
 These timetables are compiled between the child and the Inclusion Leader and put into place at home.
 Another example of home-school relationships include 'Social Stories' for external trips or ventures which are not part of normal school routine.
 Social Stories are compiled by the Inclusion Leader and put into place at home to relieve anxiety in children where necessary.
 Parents of all children at Sheet Primary School are expected to follow homework and reading guidelines to support their child's progress.
+How can I get involved and who can I contact for further information? ·